AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 - L1 -> L2
 - L2 -> L1

 Some of these can be moved around between layers, and others are hard-linked to live on the host.
-For one, moving the cross-chain message L1 -> L2 and L2 -> L1 anywhere else than the host is up hill.
-Also, beware that the state for L2 -> L1, is split between the layers, as we don't really need them inside the L2, just as the combination.
+For one, moving the cross-chain message L1 -> L2 and L2 -> L1 anywhere else than the host is fighting an up-hill battle.
+Also, beware that the state for L2 -> L1 messages is split between the data layers, as the messages don't strictly need to be available from the L2 itself, but must be for consumption on L1.

 We need to know what these things are to be able to progress the state.
 Without having the state, we don't know how the output of a state transition should look and cannot prove it.

 Beyond the above data that is important to everyone, we also have data that is important to *someone*, these are the logs, both unencrypted and encrypted.
 Knowing the historic logs are not required to progress the chain, but are important for the users to ensure that they learn about their notes etc.

-A transactions data publication requirements can pragmatically be computed as the below python snippet.
-Where `e` is **everyone** and `s` for *someone*.
+A few transaction examples based on our E2E tests have the following data footprints.
 We will need a few more bytes to specify the sizes of these lists but it will land us in the right ball park.

-A few transaction examples based on our E2E tests have the following data footprints.
 >These were made back in august and are a bit outdated.
 They should be updated to also include more complex transactions.

 ```